fletchjp/MERG-Arduino-Software/BoostSpiritX3/ArduinoRP2040BoostSpiritX3Actions/README.md

 This has involved a number of adaptions to the Arduino environment which are contained in the sketch file.

+Common features have been moved to ArduinoCode.h which can be used in other examples.

 This file only runs on the Arduino NANO RP2040 connect.